hongliangjie/column/_drafts/exploration.md

 1. John Langford, Alexander Strehl, and Jennifer Wortman. **Exploration Scavenging**.
 In Proceedings of ICML 2008.
 1. Lihong Li, Wei Chu, John Langford, and Xuanhui Wang. **Unbiased Offline Evaluation of Contextual-Bandit-Based News Article Recommendation Algorithms**.
 In Proceedings of WSDM 2011.
 1. Lihong Li. **Offline Evaluation and Optimization for Interactive Systems**。 In Proceedings of WSDM 2015.
-1. Deepak Agarwal. **Recommending items to users: an explore/exploit perspective**.
+1. Deepak Agarwal. **Recommending Items to Users: An Explore/Exploit Perspective**.
 In Proceedings of the 1st Workshop on User Engagement Optimization at CIKM 2013.
+1. Liangjie Hong and Adnan Boz. **An Unbiased Data Collection and Content Exploitation/Exploration Strategy for Personalization**.
+ArXiv.
+2016.